DouglasMacKrell/namegnome/TASK.md

 * **0.3 Domain Models** (2025-05-05) - Implemented core data models using Pydantic v2, including MediaFile, RenamePlanItem, RenamePlan, and ScanResult.
 Added enums for MediaType and PlanStatus.
 Wrote comprehensive tests with 100% coverage for model serialization, validation, and error handling.
 * **CI Pipeline Fixes** (2025-05-05) - Fixed cross-platform formatting issues in CI pipeline, added proper type annotations for Typer and pytest decorators, and ensured consistent line endings with .gitattributes.
 All tests now pass on Windows, macOS, and Ubuntu.
 * **0.4 Rule Engine Prototype** (2025-05-05) - Created rule engine with abstract RuleSet base class, implemented PlexRuleSet with regex patterns for TV/Movie path generation, and added comprehensive tests for various filename formats.
 Follows Plex naming conventions for media files.
+* **CI Pipeline Improvements** (2025-05-08) - Consolidated and fixed ruff configuration to use a single consistent .ruff.toml file.
+Fixed type annotation issues in Typer app and pytest fixtures.
+Corrected pre-commit hooks configuration to ensure CI pipeline passes across all operating systems.

 ---